itscodenation/curriculum-15-16/units/2-HTML1/sessions/2-BasicTags2/README.md

 **Extension:** Ask students to experiment with other sites they use frequently.

-### Closing/Homework
+### Closing/Exit Task
 Wrap up the day with a quick recap on everything that was covered.

-Ask students to share their article by taking a screenshot and showcasing to the front.
+Ask students to show off their work by taking a screenshot and bringing it up on the front screen.

+## How to Submit
+Students should take a Screenshot of this project and hold on to it any way they feel is necessary.

 ## After Class
 * Take a quick look at each project from today.
 Students who were not able to create the page should be asked to recreate it, with teacher’s help, next class.